 How Hearing Aids Can Help You

-If you’re losing your hearing, there’s good news: Hearing aids can help you hear what you’ve been missing.
+If you’re losing your hearing, it can be frustrating: But, hearing aids can help you hear what you’ve been missing.
 Not everyone who has hearing loss needs hearing aids.
 But if your hearing loss is keeping you from communicating with others, hearing aids will most likely help you.

 After getting used to your new hearing aids, you may find that: